CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 ## 2.2.
 My interpretation

-@TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

 As explained in the paper, scales of the original UNet are replaced with depth convolution blocks given in the figure 4 of the paper.
 Since expansion coefficients of the depth convolutions are not given in the paper, we took expansion coefficients as 4 and 6 (same as in ResNet and Mobilenetv2 respectively) in "NetworkA" and "NetworkInit" respectively.
 Size of these convolutions are taken as 3x3 same as in ResNet and Mobilenetv2.
 Also, it is mentioned that "NetworkA" and "NetworkInit" involves 4 scales and have channels from the 1st to 4th scale 32, 64, 28, 256 respectively.
 We assumed that after 4th scale, there are 512 channels.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup

-@TODO: Describe the setup of the original paper and whether you changed any settings.

 In the paper, it is denoted that training is conducted by using a single NVIDIA GTX 1080Ti graphics card which has 11 GB VRAM.
 Since we had NVIDIA RTX 3070Ti graphics card which has only 8 GB VRAM, instead of training with images has a resolution of 256x256 as it has been done in the paper, we trained our network with images with resolution of 128x128.
 Then we streched the outputs to 256x256.
 Apart from that, it is mentioned that model converges well after 150 epochs and we took that number as reference for our training stage.
+It is stated that maximum number of iteration is set to 4 as is it trade-off between accuracy and speed.
+In that respect we took that value as reference and used that value in our implementation.
 We used ISTD dataset for training the model.

 ## 3.2.
 Running the code